jac307/MediaArtTutorials/MEDIAART2B06/WeekIns/WI-W1.md

 ### Create Your Photo Grid (For Submission)

-After shooting, prepare a contact-sheet style PDF of your selected images.
+After shooting (and before the next step), prepare a contact-sheet style PDF of your selected images.

 - Select **your final sequence of images** (10–18 photographs)
 - **Paper size:** Letter (11 × 8.5 in)